jarvisteach/appJar/docs/mkdocs/docs/simpleAppJar.md

 Displays the toolbar.

 * `.toolbar(names, funcs, **kwargs)`
-    `names` should be th elist of button names to display on the toolbar.
+    `names` should be the list of button names to display on the toolbar.
     `funcs` should contain either a single function, that all buttons will be linked to, or a list of functions for each button.

 | Parameter | Data type | Default | Description |